microsoft/aoai-logging-with-apim/LogParserFunction/README.md

 ![Architecture](../assets/aoai_apim.svg)

-1. The log parser is triggered from the Azure Event Hub that has ``request id``.
+1. The log parser is triggered from the Cosmos DB Change Feed that has ``request id``.
 1. It retrieves all the logs for the ``request id`` from Cosmos DB.
 1. Depending on the response type, it converts the logs into uniform format.
 1. Then it sends the converted logs to Application Insights.